zuozhenggh/learning-library/developer-library/converged-db/oracle-sharding/topology/topology.md

     </copy>
     ```

-2. Connect to the shard as test user.
+2. Connect to the shard schema in one of the shard database.

     ```
     <copy>
     sqlplus SHARDUSERTEST/oracle@PORCL1PDB
     </copy>
     ```

+3. Check core pre-loaded shard tables in shard schema.

     ```
     <copy>